FOREX-Dollar boosted by safety bid on rising recession fears

 The dollar gained on Friday even as concerns about an economic downturn sent benchmark 10-year U.S. Treasury yields to one-month lows.
 US/US10YT=RR

-The greenback is being swayed between concerns that the Federal Reserve will continue to hike rates aggressively in an effort to blunt soaring price pressures, and the likelihood that this tightening will hurt the economy.
+The greenback is being swayed between concerns that the Federal Reserve will continue to hike rates aggressively to blunt soaring price pressures, and the likelihood that this will hurt the economy.

 "You have weakening rates against the dollar competing against fear of a global recession and enormous amounts of debt and all sorts of other problems," Trevisani said.

+Data on Friday showed that U.S. manufacturing activity slowed more than expected in June, with a measure of new orders contracting for the first time in two years, signs that the economy was cooling.

-Expectations on how high the U.S. central bank will be able to raise rates have fallen, with traders now pricing in a peak rate of 3.33% in March, down from previous expectations of around 4% before the Fed’s June meeting.
-The Fed’s benchmark rate is currently 1.58%.
+Expectations for interest rate hikes by U.S. central banks have fallen, with traders now pricing in a peak of 3.32% in March, down from previous estimates of around 4% before the Fed's June 14-15 meeting.
+The Fed's benchmark rate is currently 1.58%.
 FEDWATCH, USONFFE=

 The European Central Bank is expected to raise interest rates this month for the first time in a decade, although economists are divided on the size of any hike.

 Risk-sensitive currencies underperformed.
-The Australian dollar fell as low as $0.6764, the weakest since June 2020.
+The Australian dollar fell as low as 67.64 cents, the weakest since June 2020.
 AUD=D3

 "It's a risk-off start to the second half of the year with equities and commodities down, so the dollar is stronger pretty much across the board," said Kenneth Broux, an FX strategist at Societe Generale in London.